andjnewman/DDM/index.md

 These guides will help you design, share and use data.

-[A list of guides sorted by lifecycle stage will go in to here.]
+[A list of guides sorted by lifecycle stage will go in to here.
+For now go to the [index](/DDM/guides/guides )]

 ## Standards